 Aubrey Drake Graham (born October 24, 1986), aka Drake, is a Canadian recording artist and actor.
 Drake's father is an African-American from Memphis, Tennessee, and his mother is a white Jewish Canadian.
-He originally became known for playing the character Jimmy Brooks on the television series Degrassi: The Next Generation.
+He originally became known for playing the character Jimmy Brooks on the television series Degrassi: The Next Generation (which, up until his guest host spot on Saturday Night Live, he didn't want to admit).
 After making a few mixtapes, in 2008 he was discovered by Lil Wayne.
 Drake's first studio album, Thank Me Later, released on June 15, 2010, debuted at number one on the Billboard 200.
 The album has since gone platinum.
 He released his second studio album, titled Take Care, in November 2011.
 Drake has been nominated for several awards including Grammys, even being selected to perform at the 2010 Grammy award ceremony.
-Drake has also won several awards, including two Juno Awards in 2010 for Best New Artist, and Rap Recording of the Year, as well as the 2013 Grammy for Best Rap Album.Not to be confused with Drake Bell.
+Drake has also won several awards, including two Juno Awards in 2010 for Best New Artist, and Rap Recording of the Year, as well as the 2013 Grammy for Best Rap Album.His YMMV page is here.Not to be confused with Drake Bell.

 Bowdlerise: His first hit single "Best I Ever Had", is changed from "You the fuckin' best, you the fuckin' best" to "You the, you the best" for radio play.
 The majority of his work is an example of this one, with "Find Your Love" being an exception.